 Moreover, I left some empty space for daily affirmation, small goals for today, day review, and daily gratitude.

 In general, it’s better to write your daily affirmations and daily gratitude prompts ahead.

-Not only does it allow you to start your day with a positive mindset right away, but also it helps finish your day peacefully with ease.
+Not only does it allow you to start your day with a positive mindset right away, but also it helps finish your day peacefully and with ease.